Norton Commando History

 1972 Commando Models

 The roster now included the Roadster, Hi-Rider, Interstate, and Fastback.
+The Interstate featured a larger, fiberglass fuel tank.

 Along with the new disc brake, fork sliders were redesigned, now being slightly oval shaped, which added stiffness.
 Triple trees (yokes) were also revamped, now having the steering stem attached to the top tree.
 This was a departure from the earlier, more traditional bottom attachment.